 Specific tests for infringement have complicated descriptions like “comprehensive non-literal similarity,” “fragmented limited similarity” and “abstract-filtration-comparison,” and they’re as complicated as they sound.
 If you become involved in a copyright lawsuit, you’ll probably learn all about them, but a full explanation is beyond the scope of this discussion.

-There’s one other factor necessary for a determination of a copyright infringement.
+There’s one other factor necessary for the determination of copyright infringement.
 The defendant must have had “access” to the original work.
 In other words, Snidely Whiplash could easily have downloaded your e-book, and a musician may have heard an original song on the radio before innocently or deliberately copying it.
-Both are considered “access.”
+The law considers both “access.”
 On the other hand, it’s unlikely that an artist in San Francisco who’s never visited Miami has heard a copyrighted song that’s only been played in tiny Miami coffee houses a few times.
 In that case, access is probably not present.

-The actual determination of whether copyright has actually been infringed is often a difficult one and has led to a number of lengthy and complicated trials.
+The actual determination of whether a party has infringed copyright is often a difficult one and has led to many lengthy and complicated trials.